Propaganda in the Republic of China: In Taiwan

 One of the main tools for disseminating propaganda in Taiwan has been the Government Information Office and the various media properties controlled by the Kuomintang and the government.
 Besides controlling commercial television and radio stations, a police radio station often broadcast "educational" plays with propagandistic value and a film bureau.
 After the Kuomintang fled to Taiwan, propaganda through public education in Taiwan was an important tool in creating a Chinese national identity among Taiwanese and preparing the people for "a counter-offensive" against the PRC.
 Although the government is now democratic, the legacy of authoritarian rule has created a confusion of identity in Taiwan, both with many adults having grown up thinking that the ROC would launch a "counter-offensive" against the PRC and with Mandarin becoming the most common language.
 Previously, the people had been educated in the evils of the Communists and the good of the Nationalists, with many Taiwanese remembering lore taught in elementary school on the wisdom of Chiang Kai-shek.

 The Kuomintang also published numerous publications after its retreat to Taiwan, including the Free China Journal.
 Its popularity soared, as the editors and writers analyzed political situations at the time and sometimes even advised or criticized the government in earnest.

-Occasionally, the ROC has attempted to spread propaganda into PRC-controlled areas, usually in the form of leaflet drops over coastal provinces that call for the locals to rebel against CPC rule and are accompanied by the promise that the ROC will one day liberate the mainland.
+Occasionally, the ROC has attempted to spread propaganda into PRC-controlled areas, usually in the form of leaflet drops over coastal provinces that call for the locals to rebel against CCP rule and are accompanied by the promise that the ROC will one day liberate the mainland.
 That proved to be ineffective and after several years was largely discontinued.

-The Government Information Office was replaced after democratization with the National Communications Commission, an agency styled after the FCC, in the United States.
+The Government Information Office was replaced after democratization with the National Communications Commission, an agency styled after the Federal Communications Commission in the United States.
 Most of today's films in Taiwan are Hollywood movies, and all theaters are commercially-run for-profit enterprises.
 Some activities of the Taiwanese government have been described as propaganda.
 Much of it has been directed against Mainland China's People's Republic of China.

+Propaganda campaigns abroad

+According to a 1979 report by the United States Senate Foreign Relations Committee, the Taiwan government operated one of the two most active anti-dissident networks within the United States, including large-scale propaganda campaigns implemented through front organizations, among other espionage activities.

 Media

+Radio

+Established in 1928, The Nationalist Government Radio Station was a major mechanism for disseminating ROC propaganda messages.